UofT-UTSC-CS-sandbox/final-term-project-first-year-veterans/README.md

-# Breifly Description of this Project
+# Briefly Description of this Project
 What is the purpose of our project?

 Our project is designed for a university student who is willing to :